Exchange District: Old Market Square

 Old Market Square hosts the annual Winnipeg International Jazz Festival, the Winnipeg Fringe Theatre Festival, and the Manitoba Electronic Music Exhibition.
 Its cobblestone streets and friendly pedestrian environment also contribute to The Exchange District's popularity as a period backdrop for the movie industry.
 Most notably the 2006 film The Assassination of Jesse James by the Coward Robert Ford starring Brad Pitt, and the 2006 film The Lookout starring Jeff Daniels.

 Old Market Square originated in 1889, initially as a public market building.
 Originally located on the site of what is now the Public Safety Building, it was the centre of Winnipeg's early commercial trade.
 In 1964 to 1965, the original building as well as several nearby structures were razed to make room for the current Civic Centre.
 In 1970, an "Old Market Square Association" was created to lobby for the preservation and improvement of the site.

 In 1976, the national historic trust, Heritage Canada, announced a $500,000 grant to towards the purchase and restoration of significant buildings in the Old Market Square area, with a focus on Albert Street and what was then known as "Albert Street Park".
 The park became the venue for a farmer's market which brought momentum to the rejuvenation of the area.
 In 1990, a permanent stage was built in the park.

 Begun in 2008 and completed in 2012, a revitalization program began that improved landscaping, drainage, sod and lighting.
 Developed by Scatliff+Miller+Murray, the new area features a performance space, a sunken event lawn, serpentine seating wall and seating planters encircling elm trees.
 The focal point of the renovation was "The Cube", a new $1.5 million stage, with a skin made up of 20,000 aluminum links.
 Designed by 5468796 Architecture, the stage contains a built-in lighting system, green room and two performance levels, and was funded by The Winnipeg Foundation, CentreVenture, and several levels of government.
 The 28 ft by 28 ft cube is composed of a flexible curtain of diamond extrusions strung together.
 The curtain can be drawn back to reveal the stage within.

 The cube has not functioned properly since it was opened in 2010.
 In summer 2012, the Cube was closed due to concerns about supports for the metal curtain.
 Repairs for the structure are planned for the spring of 2013 and are expected to include fixes for faulty lights and cooling fans, additional railings and handrails, alterations to the rear of the stage and accessibility improvements.

 Plans are underway to redevelop the 2.4 acre site of the former Public Safety Building and Parkade (c.
 1966).
 CentreVenture is in charge of choosing the design of Marketlands, featuring a farmers market and residential component.
+In 2025, the city of Winnipeg installed Turf and a new drainage system for the square, eliminating the grass and maintenance that comes with it.